BelegCuthalion/AmirTabatabai.github.io-1/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="https://www.uu.nl/en/organisation/department-of-philosophy-and-religious-studies">Department of Philosophy, Utrecht University</a>
+description: <a href="https://www.uu.nl/en/organisation/department-of-philosophy-and-religious-studies">Department of Philosophy, Utrecht University, the Netherlands</a>

 profile:
   align: right